andrewt3000/web_development/README.md

 ### App Versioning
 Preferred: [semantic verisioning](https://semver.org/)
 I also plan to track an app version number in the package.json file and reflect that number to users to make sure they have the latest version.

-How do I keep users on the most recent version?
-Currently, on some apps, users have to refresh the app, then close the browser to get the latest version.
-Webpack Cache busting should help users get the latest version.
-CRA 2 defaults apps to not be [Service workers](https://developers.google.com/web/fundamentals/primers/service-workers/) which may be related to problems updating apps in the past.

 ### Package manager
 Preferred: [npm](https://www.npmjs.com/)  - npm is a cli package manager and task runner. npm hosts a public package repository.